A beautifully preserved historical town and Japan's premier destination for jeans

 How to Get There

-Take the Sanyo Line from JR Okayama Station to JR Kurashiki Station, covered by the JR Rail Pass .
+Take the Sanyo Line from Okayama Station to Kurashiki Station, covered by the JR Rail Pass .
 Local trains go to other parts of Kurashiki.
 The historical quarter is a ten-minute walk from the station.

 A haven for shoppers

-Kurashiki is known as Japan's denim capital, bringing trend-hunters from around the world.
+Kurashiki is known as Japan's jean capital, bringing trend-hunters from around the world.
 The area around Kurashiki Station has a wealth of choices, from shopping malls and an outlet park to retro covered shopping streets.
 You can walk almost the entire way from the station to the Kurashiki Bikan Historical Quarter along a traditional “shotengai” or covered shopping street, lined with shops selling traditional crafts, daily goods, and groceries.

 Japan's own Venice